Scottish Trace Element & Micronutrient Reference Laboratory

 Container Lithium heparin (non-gel), plain, or ‘Trace Metal’.

-Precautions Plasma/serum/red cells: Send whole blood by 1st class post within 72 hours (do not freeze whole blood).
+Plasma/serum: Send whole blood by 1st class post to arrive in Glasgow within 72 hours of collection (do not freeze whole blood).

 If delivery to Glasgow is outwith 72 hours of sample collection, prepare red cells (minimum volume 150 µL) by removing plasma and buffy layer (mark clearly on tube that they are red cells) and store frozen until sending and then send both plasma and red cells by first class post (ice or dry ice not required).
 Lithium heparin gel tubes are unsuitable.